kexic/NodeAPI/README.md

 separate deliveries and yet retain the integrity of the customer-order relationship.
 Lastly, to add a quick look-up feature to the customer table whereby they can retrieve their list of orders without incurring heavy queries.

+> I currently don't have a database visualization tool so I described the relationships in code
+>
-For brevity I chose not to add self-references or data exploration hooks.
+> For brevity I chose not to add self-references or data exploration hooks